levbro14/SkysmartAnswers/README.md

 ## General description

 These are the answers to sky smart.
-I am not responsible for violating the rules of Sky smart.
+I am not responsible for violating the rules of SkySmart.